dirkx/SMPTE-EBU-TimecodeGenerator-ESP32/README.md

 It runs a small website to allow for a fiddle factor.
 E.g. to make sure people make their train.

+## Timezone suport

+Use is made of the Espressif build in time zone support.
+A more complete list of TZ specifiers can be found at https://ftp.fau.de/aminet/util/time/tzinfo.txt and https://gist.github.com/alwynallan/24d96091655391107939

 ## Hardware

 On the back of all clocks is a typical red/black two wire spring terminal.
 This is internally wired to